Photo by Max Bjorklund

 For those who want to take it up a notch and try their hand at making their own custom ceramic pieces, there are several studios around the Twin Cities that offer various class options.
 Single-day classes work best for beginners, and weekly sessions cater well to those who have developed more advanced skills.

-Mudluk in Minneapolis’ Powderhorn neighborhood is a Black-, queer-, and woman-owned studio founded by Sayge Carroll, Katrina Knutson, and Keegan Xavi.
+Mudluk in Minneapolis’ Whittier neighborhood is a Black-, queer-, and woman-owned studio founded by Sayge Carroll, Katrina Knutson, and Keegan Xavi.
 The studio’s Clay Dates include options for families, couples, friends, and those going solo.
 Participants can also choose to schedule a private, one-on-one session with a Mudluk instructor to hone their skills.
 Weekly classes include handbuilding and wheel-throwing options, the former of which has participants working with clay freehand, while the latter uses a wheel to sculpt each piece.
-Wheel-throwing classes can be selected by instructor, day of week, and time of day; and all range between three and four weeks in length (one class per week, amounting to three or four classes total).
+Wheel-throwing classes can be selected by day of week and time of day; and all range between three and four weeks in length (one class per week, amounting to three or four classes total).

 Photo by Pao Minneapolis